markodayan/markodayan/README.md

   </a>
 </div>

-### :man_technologist: &nbsp;About Me :
+### :man_technologist: &nbsp;About Me:

 I am a Software Engineer from South Africa 🇿🇦, orginally from a Mechatronics Engineering background.
 I enjoy learning about computer science, mathematics, systems engineering, and building products and solutions.
 Welcome to my GitHub 😊.

 - 💻 <b>Full-Stack Developer</b>: I have experience building web, mobile and browser applications and various types of backend services.
 - 🛠 <b>DevOps Practitioner</b>: I have experience with deploying applications/services on virtual machines, managed app engines and setting up reliable CI/CD pipelines.
-- 🤓 I research around topics such as computational and complexity theory, mathematics, distributed systems, protocol engineering and cryptography.
+- 🤓 <b>Research Interests</b>: computational and complexity theory, mathematics, distributed systems, protocol engineering and cryptography.
 - 🧪 I actively work on building tooling within the Ethereum ecosystem.